 - Refund Policy

-You should read the Refund Policy for International Students before accepting your Offer of Admission.
+You should read the Repayment of Administration Fee in Special Circumstances for International Students before accepting your Offer of Admission.
 The policy complies with all of the requirements for tuition fee refunds stipulated in the Education Services for Overseas Student (ESOS) Act 2000, associated Commonwealth regulations, and the ESOS National Code of Practice.

 - Affordable Adelaide

-Adelaide regularly achieves an excellent ranking as Australia's most affordable mainland capital city.
-In particular, the costs of accommodation and transportation are significantly less than in Sydney or Melbourne.**
+Adelaide regularly achieves an excellent ranking as one of Australia's most affordable cities.
+In particular, the costs of accommodation and transportation are significantly less than in Sydney or Melbourne.*